jlee55504/flashcard-o-matic-project/README.md

      ```

 ## Usage
-Upon running the application, you'll be presented with the optons to:
+Upon running the application, you'll be presented with the options to:
  1. Create a new card deck
  2. View a deck of cards
  3. Study a deck of cards